 There are exceptions, of course.
 For example, you might use two columns for related information like first name and last name.
 But in general, stick to a single column for the best results.

 Organizing your form fields into logical groups can make the form feel less overwhelming and more intuitive to fill out.
 This is especially important for longer forms.
+The form optimization process involves continuously monitoring and analyzing user interactions to enhance online forms.

 For instance, if you’re creating a checkout form, you might group fields into sections like “Personal Information,” “Shipping Address,” and “Payment Details.”
 This not only makes the form easier to understand but also gives users a sense of progress as they complete each section.